-Position on roadster Position on city bike Position on trekking bike Position on sports bike Angle of upper body (black dashed line) Upright, almost vertical posture, back at an angle of almost 90°.
+Position on roadster Position on city bike Angle of upper body (black dashed line) Upright, almost vertical posture, back at an angle of almost 90°.
 Handlebars and handles are very close to the upper body.
-Slightly inclined upper body, back at an angle of 60°- 70°.
-Considerably inclined upper body, back at an angle of 30°- 60°.
-Greater distance between handlebars and saddle.
-Sharply inclined upper body, back at an angle of 15°- 30°.
-Saddle higher than the handlebars.
-Angle between upper arm & upper body (red line) Extremely acute angle at around 20°.
+Slightly inclined upper body, back at an angle of 60°-70°.
+Angle between upper arm & (red line) upper body Extremely acute angle at around 20°.
 The upper arms are almost parallel to the upper body.
 The hands are simply placed loosely on the handlebars.
 An angle of 75°-80° is optimum.
 Many people prefer a smaller angle of up to 60° as it requires to less effort to support the shoulders, arms and hands.
-An angle of 90° is optimum.
-The muscular support required in the arms, back and shoulder girdle is reduced at 90°.
-Above 90° Shoulders, arms and hands need to provide a great deal of support, the supporting muscles in the back are heavily strained and the load on the bearing surface shifts to the front.
-Saddle-handlebar height difference (blue and green line) >10 The handlebars are posi- tioned far higher than the saddle.
+Saddle-handlebar height dif (blue and green line) ference >10 The handlebars are posi- tioned far higher than the saddle.
 105 The handlebars are posi- tioned higher than the saddle.
-5...0 Handlebars and saddle are almost at the same height. <0 The saddle is positioned far higher than the handlebars.
-Benefits The spine is intuitively moved into its natural S- shape.
+Benefits The spine is intuitively moved into its natural S-shape.
 The strain on arms and hands is very slight - no effort required to support.
-The upright position provides a good over- view in traffic.
+The upright position provides a good overview in traffic.
 Force can be applied to the pedals when pedalling without using much energy.
-Shoulders, neck and hands provide more of the support effort, thus promoting a dynamic, agile riding style.
-Impact is reduced on the back, spine and buttocks, which is particularly important on longer rides.
-The whole body can apply force to the pedals effec- tively.
-Optimum power transmis- sion.
-Aerodynamic: low air resistance.
-Disadvantages Force is applied relatively inefficiently to the pedals.
+Disadvantages Force is applied relatively inef- ficiently to the pedals.
 Weight rests exclusively on the buttocks.
-The spine slumps after a short time for many people (pelvic straight- ening).
+The spine slumps after a short time for many people (pelvic straightening).
 The arms are often stretched through to the high handlebars - this leads to tense shoulders and painful hands.
-The spine tends to slump quickly due to the "high position".
-There is greater strain on the hands, neck and shoulders.
-The muscular system needs to be trained for this higher strain, i.e. riders should practise.
-Requires highly trained muscles in back, legs, shoulders, abdomen!
-Comfortable position only for people who are fit.
-Fitness level and use Low fitness level, occa- sional cyclists Medium fitness level, city cyclists Medium to high fitness level, riding long distances Speed-oriented, sports cycling Suitable pedelec types City bike Folding bike City bike Cargo bike Trekking bike Mountain bike Racing bicycle
+The spine tends to slump quickly due to the "high posi- tion".
+Fitness level and use Low fitness level, occasional cyclists.
+Medium fitness level, city cyclists.

-Table 36: Overview of sitting positions
+Table 44: Overview of sitting positions